joshuagryphon/plastid/docs/source/examples/a2_sample_processing.rst

 Sub-codon phasing
 """""""""""""""""

-After determining :term:`P-site offests`, it is possible to examine the :term:`sub-codon phasing` found in your ribosome profiling data.
+After determining :term:`P-site offsets <P-site offset>`, it is possible to examine the :term:`sub-codon phasing` found in your ribosome profiling data.
 See :doc:`/examples/phasing` for information on the |phase_by_size| script.